Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 What is a poisoned cue?
-Karen Pryor in her book ''Reaching the Animal Mind'' explains ''a poisoned cue occurs when a dog associates unpleasant things with a cue''.
-Cues, are most commonly, verbal commands we give to our dogs, however, there are many other cues dogs attend to, such as body movements, scents and sounds.
+Karen Pryor, in her book Reaching the Animal Mind, explains ''a poisoned cue occurs when a dog associates unpleasant things with a cue.''
+Cues are most commonly verbal commands we give to our dogs; however, there are many other cues dogs respond to, such as body movements, scents, and sounds.
 Cues, therefore, precede behaviors and virtually tell the dog what to do next.

 The Recall: The Most Poisoned Command Out There

 For instance, dog owners at the dog park most likely call their dogs when it is time to leave.
 The recall command, therefore, becomes poisoned when the dog starts to associate being called with having the leash snapped on and going home.
-Same goes with owners who call their dogs to only subsequently engage them in tasks they may dislike, such as nail clippings, baths, ear cleanings, and so forth.
+The same goes with owners who call their dogs to only subsequently engage them in tasks they may dislike, such as nail clippings, baths, ear cleanings, and so forth.

 Other Potentially Poisoned Commands

 Dog trainers have a keen eye when it comes to recognizing poisoned cues, and it goes far and beyond seeing hesitancy or refusal.
-There are several signs that an untrained eye may fail to recognize such as subtle stress signals and displacement behaviors.
+There are several signs that an untrained eye may fail to recognize, such as subtle stress signals and displacement behaviors.

 How to Recuperate a Poisoned Command

-But what should an owner do when it is time to go home from the dog park, or have to actually give the dog a bath?
-Calling your dog in these circumstances using ''over here!'' will likely becomes poisoned as well!
+But what should an owner do when it is time to go home from the dog park or have to actually give the dog a bath?
+Calling your dog in these circumstances using ''over here!'' will likely become poisoned as well!
 The solution is to call your dog, praise your dog for coming and then briefly engage the dog for some time in something it likes.
 If at the dog park, therefore, this may mean playing some tug-of-war before snapping the leash on and then walking a lap around the park before leaving.